milonmaze/privacy-terms-observatory-beta/about.linkedin.com/transparency/government-requests-report.md

 United Kingdom	5	5	40%	1
 United States	364	1,420	76%	702
 Total	548	1,675	63%	799
-Requests by country and accounts subject to those requests
-2020: January-June
  	Requests for member data	Accounts subject to request(s) [1]	Percentage of requests for which LinkedIn provided some data
 	Accounts for which LinkedIn provided some data [2] Belgium